This post may contain affiliate links.

-For us this is pretty easy, we have non-picky eaters and just one dairy allergy to accommodate.
-The dairy allergy is challenging, particularly as we like to avoid meat, but it’s do-able.
+For us this is pretty easy, we have non-picky eaters and just one allergy or intolerance to accommodate.
+The food restriction is challenging, particularly as we like to avoid meat, but it’s do-able.

 You will find shops selling western food almost everywhere if that is all your kids can face.
 Burgers, pizzas, french fries and yogurts could be your salvation.
 In Thailand there is a 7-11 every few paces, there are supermarkets and fresh produce stalls, there is street food, restaurants and night markets.